VISHAL-MALGE/VISHAL-MALGE/README.md

 - 👋 Hi, I’m VISHAL
-- 👀 I’m interested in Programming,Gaming and Drawing
+- 👀 I’m interested in Programming, Gaming & Drawing
-- 🌱 I’m currently learning Programming languages
+- 🌱 I’m currently learning new Skills & Technologies
 - 💞️ I’m looking to collaborate on building Projects
 - 📫 How to reach me ... vishalmalge02@gmail.com
 - ⚡ Fun fact: ...  " Coding is Suchh a draaaag....!  "